-Should I Buy a Telescope, Spotting Scope or Binoculars?
+Should I Buy a Telescope or a Spotting Scope?

 Some people want to purchase a telescope for watching the stars as well as watching the neighbour next door.
 While this is a nice thought, unfortunately, it is not a practical one!
 Before deciding on what to buy, think about what you are interested in viewing the most:

 Telescope – Telescopes are designed for night viewing.
 They have unique optics and light gathering capabilities that allow us to view objects in complete darkness.
 They lack the ability to view objects during daytime properly.
-If you are mainly interested in astronomy, then buy a telescope otherwise buy a spotting scope which can be used for both astronomy and daytime viewing.
+If you are only interested in astronomy, then buy a telescope otherwise buy a spotting scope which can be used for both astronomy and daytime viewing.